Newark Teachers Association: Representative Council

 The Representative Council consists of individual site representatives from each school.
 The number of representatives a site has on the council is proportional to the number of represented union members at that site.
-According to the agreement between the Newark Unified School District and the Association, each site is entitled one site representative for every 15 union members represented.
+According to the agreement between the Newark Unified School District and the Association, each site is entitled to one site representative for every 15 union members represented.
 If a school has less than 15 members, one site representative may be elected from that school.

 Collectively, the Council decides on non-confidential items that generally impact the entire Association.
 Such items typically include raising union dues, approving leaflets or flyers to be distributed to unit members, recommending changes in insurance, recommending approval or disapproval of contract agreements, and other items that require a vote of the entire membership of the Association.

 This two-body governing system is similar to the bicameral legislature used by the United States Congress.